SMosegaard/cds-vis/assignments/assignment-1/README.md

 |image_0049|0.164|

 ![Visualisation of results for the pretrained pipeline](https://github.com/SMosegaard/cds-vis/blob/main/assignments/assignment-1/out/target_closest_0001_pretrained.png)

+(rephrase:)
+**It is important to note, that the distances in the two tables are not comparable, as they are calculated using two different methods and therefore metrics...
+But the images shows....**

 The pretrained pipeline outperforms the histogram comparison method, showing significantly smaller distances and presenting images of the same flower variety as the target.
 Contrary, the histogram method finds images with varying degrees of similarity, including other yellow flowers.